sebapersson/PEtab.jl/docs/src/tutorials/sciml/observable.md

 nothing # hide
 ```

-## Defining ML model in observable formulas
+## Defining ML models in observable formulas

 An ML model can be embedded in the observable formula of a `PEtabObservable` by (1)
 defining a Lux.jl model and (2) wrapping it as an `MLModel` that specifies its inputs and
-declares an output variable which later can be referenced in observable formulas.
-For
+declares an output variable that can be referenced in observable formulas.
+For example,
-example, assume the ML model takes the states `S` and `E` as input:
+assume the ML model takes the states `S` and `E` as input:

 ```@example 1
 using Lux, PEtab